samhohcm/RobotArm-Motors-Worksheet/index.md

         <p>If you push too hard, you might <b>break the motor shaft attachment so be careful</b>!
 If the motor shaft attachment is strong enough, the motor might just 'slip'.
 That means it will skip a step.</p>
         <p>Try turning off the battery pack.
 Move the arm, and then turn the battery pack on again.
 What do you observe?
 How is it different from a servomotor?</p>
         <br>
         <p>You should notice that when you turn the battery pack on, it won't go back to what you set as 'zero degrees' in the previous step.
 This is because the stepper motor doesn't have a sensor to tell it where zero degrees is!
-So even though it's very good at being accurate and holding its position, if the power turns off, without a sensor it won't know where it is or needs to go.
+So even though it's very good at being accurate and holding its position, if the power turns off, without a sensor it won't know where it is.
 The servomotor is better for moving fast, and if you want it to be better at positioning, you will need to pay more.</p>
         <br> <br>

       </div>